 Robert Clifford is a hard working, dedicated and accomplished aviation accident attorney and personal injury attorney.
-He was named by Chicago Magazine as one of the top 100 Most Powerful Chicagoans in 2013.
-Mr. Clifford was named the 2012 Chicago Lawyer Person of the Year.
-Based upon his trial accomplishments, and his contributions to the legal community and the Chicago area, his colleagues nominated him for the prestigious honor given to one person each year.
-He is the founder of Clifford Law Offices, a nationally recognized personal injury law firm in Chicago concentrating in aviation, transportation, personal injury, medical negligence, and product liability law.
-In February, 2013, the National Law Journal named the firm one of the Top 10 Litigation Boutiques in the country.
+He has the distinction of being selected by Super Lawyers, a peer-review organization, as the number one lawyer in the state of Illinois in 2014, marking the sixth consecutive year of earning this top honor.
+He was named by Chicago Magazine as one of the 100 Most Powerful Chicagoans in 2013 and was named the 2012 Chicago Lawyer Person of the Year based upon his trial accomplishments, his contributions to the legal community and to the Chicago area.
+He is founder of Clifford Law Offices, a nationally recognized personal injury law firm in Chicago concentrating in aviation, transportation, personal injury, medical negligence and product liability law.
+The National Law Journal named the firm one of the Top 10 Litigation Boutiques in the country for 2012.

 Mr. Clifford endowed the first Chair on Tort Law and Social Policy to his alma mater, DePaul University College of Law.
 This generous gift provides for an annual symposium where academicians, lawyers and judges from across the country gather to speak on a timely topic dealing with the relationship between tort law and societal needs.
+Justice Stephen Breyer of the Supreme Court of the United States is speaking at the 2014 Clifford Symposium.
 He also sits on the Board of Directors of WTTW, Chicago’s public television station, where he sponsors closed captioning.